jstnyk/qcbp-eval/README.md

 If you use this data or code, please cite:

-> Bamba, A., Bondoc, B.N., Cadsawan, R.L., Lopez, J.A.C., Matibag, E.P., & Ocate, J.Y.
+> Ocate, J.Y., Lopez, J.A.C., Bamba, A., Bondoc, B.N., Cadsawan, R.L., & Matibag, E.P.
 (2025). *Evaluating the Contract Features and Managerial Practices of Service-Contracted Bus Transportation: The Case of The QCity Bus Program* \[Unpublished undergraduate research].
 University of the Philippines National College of Public Administration and Governance.

 ## 📬 Contact